Henrik Larsson: 2003–04

 Larsson's seventh and final season for Celtic saw the club win the Scottish Premier League and Scottish Cup titles.

-Larsson broke the record for European goals with the same British club (shared by Ian Rush and Peter Lorimer) after scoring his 31st European goal for Celtic in a Champions League qualifier against MTK Hungaria.
+He broke the record for European goals with the same British club (shared by Ian Rush and Peter Lorimer) after scoring his 31st European goal for Celtic in a Champions League qualifier against MTK Hungaria.
 Larsson scored his only Champions League goal of the season against Anderlecht in a 3–1 win at Celtic Park.
 He added to his European goal tally with a double in a 3–0 UEFA Cup third round victory over Teplice, and the equaliser in a first leg quarter-final tie at Celtic Park against Villarreal, after earlier having a goal disallowed for handball; the match ended 1–1.
 It was Larsson's final European goal for Celtic.
-After parachuting from the Champions League, Celtic reached the UEFA Cup quarter-finals, eliminating Barcelona en route, before losing 3–1 on aggregate to Villarreal.
-In March 2004, Larsson equalled Bobby Lennox's post-war record of 167 league goals and went level with Stevie Chalmers' 231 goals for the club with strike in 2-1 win over Dundee.
+After dropping out of the Champions League, Celtic reached the UEFA Cup quarter-finals, eliminating Barcelona en route, before losing 3–1 on aggregate to Villarreal.
+In March 2004, Larsson equalled Bobby Lennox's post-war record of 167 league goals and went level with Stevie Chalmers' 231 goals for the club with strike in 2–1 win over Dundee.

 Celtic defeated Rangers in all five Old Firm fixtures that season.
 Larsson's final goal against Rangers came in a 1–0 Scottish Cup win at Parkhead.
 His final competitive game at home for Celtic came in a league match against Dundee United on 16 May 2004, and he scored both goals as Celtic won 2–1.
 In his last competitive appearance for Celtic, he scored two goals to defeat Dunfermline Athletic on 22 May 2004 at Hampden and win the 2004 Scottish Cup Final.

 Larsson was also voted Swedish Footballer of the Year for the second time for his performances throughout the 2003–04 season.
 He was also again a nominee for the Ballon d'Or but received no votes.

 After leaving Celtic, Larsson returned to play in testimonial matches three times.
-In May 2005, he played in Jackie McNamara's testimonial against the Republic of Ireland, In May 2008, Larsson left Sweden's national training camp early to take part in a match played in memory of Larsson's former teammate Phil O'Donnell, who had died in December 2007 while playing in a match for Motherwell.
+In May 2005, he played in Jackie McNamara's testimonial against the Republic of Ireland.
+In May 2008, Larsson left Sweden's national training camp early to take part in a match played in memory of Larsson's former teammate Phil O'Donnell, who had died in December 2007 while playing in a match for Motherwell.
 Larsson played as part of Celtic's 1998 championship-winning side against the Motherwell 1991 Scottish Cup-winning side.
-On 9 August 2011, Larsson played for the Celtic Legends against the Manchester United Legends for John Kennedy's testimonial He has since returned to play in a further three charity matches at Celtic Park.
+On 9 August 2011, he played for the Celtic Legends against the Manchester United Legends for John Kennedy's testimonial He has since returned to play in a further three charity matches at Celtic Park.
 He played for a Celtic XI against a Petrov XI in 2013, for Henrik's Heroes against Lubo's Legends in 2017, and for a Petrov XI against Milner XI in 2018.